quality icon

 Cheapest car insurance companies in Pennsylvania

-If you’re looking for affordable insurance, Travelers tops the list of the cheapest car insurance companies.
-Its average annual cost is $1,423 per year or $119 monthly for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Travelers provides the lowest full coverage rates, for an average cost of $1,423 per year or $119 monthly for a policy with 100/300/100 liability limits and $500 collision and comprehensive deductibles.

-Nationwide also provides affordable insurance rates in Pennsylvania for a full coverage policy at an average annual insurance cost of $1,809 or $151 monthly.
+Nationwide also offers affordable insurance coverage to Pennsylvania drivers at an average cost of $1,809 a year or $151 per month.

 Affordable car insurance providers in Pennsylvania